zhengjunyao-work/arc24/docs/modeling/Iteration_11_pseudo_beam_search.md

 ## TODO

 - [ ] Modify inference script to support this
-  - [ ] Are the outputs provided by LLM sorted by logprob, or I have to sort them myself?
+  - [x] Are the outputs provided by LLM sorted by logprob, or I have to sort them myself?
+YES THEY ARE ALREADY SORTED
 - [ ] How does the inference speed changes when requesting more responses per prompt?
 - [ ] Does the accuracy improves?